Learning to program makes you a smarter and more capable human being.

 Cracking Codes with Python teaches complete beginners how to program in the Python programming language.
 The book features the source code to several ciphers and hacking programs for these ciphers.
 The programs include the Caesar cipher, transposition cipher, simple substitution cipher, multiplicative & affine ciphers, Vigenere cipher, and hacking programs for each of these ciphers.
 The final chapters cover the modern RSA cipher and public key cryptography.

-Cracking Codes with Python is the new edition of Hacking Secret Ciphers with Python.
+Cracking Codes with Python is the new edition of the older book, Hacking Secret Ciphers with Python.

 Invent Your Own Computer Games with Python teaches you how to program in the Python language.
 Each chapter gives you the complete source code for a new game, and then teaches the programming concepts from the examples.
 Games include Guess the Number, Hangman, Tic Tac Toe, and Reversi.
 This book also has an introduction to making games with 2D graphics using the Pygame framework.